vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 With eUSD’s prime basket of collateral defined, anyone can deposit the required collateral tokens (i.e., saUSDC, saUSDT, cUSDC, cUSDT) to issue eUSD and conversely, deposit eUSD to redeem the collateral tokens.

+#### Advanced RToken parameters

+There are a multitude of other RToken parameters as set in the [Backing Manager](https://etherscan.io/address/0xF014FEF41cCB703975827C8569a3f0940cFD80A4#readProxyContract) that regulate mint/redeem action including:

+- Trading delays(s) which define how many seconds should pass after the basket has been changed before a trade can be opened.
+For eUSD, this is set by the [Backing Manager](https://etherscan.io/address/0x6d309297ddDFeA104A6E89a132e2f05ce3828e07#code) contract to [2 hours](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) or 7,200 seconds
+- Backing buffer (%) as collateral tokens appreciate, eUSD can be minted whenever the correct ratio of collateral tokens is gathered, providing revenue capture.
+Collateral tokens get sent to the [Revenue Trader](https://etherscan.io/address/0x3d5EbB5399243412c7e895a7AA468c7cD4b1014A#code) contract to mint additional eUSD that can be used as yield for [eusdRSR](https://etherscan.io/address/0x18ba6e33ceb80f077DEb9260c9111e62f21aE7B8) stakers.
+This is currently set to [0.01%](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)
+- Max trade slippage (%) is the maximum deviation from oracle prices that any trade the protocol can clear.
+Maximum trade slippage permits additional price movement beyond worst-case oracle pricing.
+The setting for eUSD is [1%](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)
+- Minimum trade volume represents the smallest amount of value worth executing a trade for; eUSD [minimum trade volume](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) is set to $1,000
+- RToken Maximum trade volume is the maximum sized trade for any trade involving eUSD, currently set to [1e29](https://etherscan.io/address/0x3d5EbB5399243412c7e895a7AA468c7cD4b1014A#readProxyContract#F2)
+- Auction Length(s) is determined by the [Broker](https://etherscan.io/address/0x90EB22A31b69C29C34162E0E9278cc0617aA2B50#code) contract and sets how long auctions stay open for.
+If set too low, arbitrageurs won’t have enough time to complete arbitrage loops; if set too high, fewer auctions will fill due to volatility risk.
+Currently, this is set to [900 seconds](https://etherscan.io/address/0x90EB22A31b69C29C34162E0E9278cc0617aA2B50#readProxyContract) [(15 minutes)](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) for eUSD

 ### Stablecoin Peg Mechanisms

 eUSD is designed to trade at $1.00 reflecting the market value of the entire collateral basket while 100% of revenue from earned interest is directed by governance to go towards eusdRSR stakers.
 Any deviation from $1.00 is designed to get arbitraged away.